How to collect toys

 What can people expect to hear and learn about at the KAWS x Collector Culture talk on May 31?

 Firstly, the appreciation for KAWS' work knows no audience limits, which I think sets him apart from virtually any other artist working today and sets the basis for a lively discussion.
 Secondly, I think collectors have a unique way of seeing the world and their collections reflect this vision.
-Although the common ground amongst the panelists is obviously KAWS, their diversity of backgrounds, interests and experiences should provide interesting insight into what drives contemporary culture today.
+Although the common ground amongst the panellists is obviously KAWS, their diversity of backgrounds, interests, and experiences should provide interesting insight into what drives contemporary culture today.

 Headshot of John Wee Tom